 Researchers estimate that 25% of adults regularly experience knee pain.
 If you suffer from knee pain and it prevents you from working, exercising, or engaging in other activities, it’s necessary to determine its underlying cause.
 At the Center for Orthopaedics, the experienced orthopedic surgeons specialize in diagnosing and treating knee pain.
-Call the nearest office today or schedule online to make an appointment at the practice in Lake Charles or Jennings, Louisiana.
+Call the office today or schedule online to make an appointment at the practice in Lake Charles, Louisiana.

 Knee pain is any stiffness or swelling that affects one or both of your knees.
 It’s a common problem that’s usually the result of physical activities like playing sports, gardening, or lifting weights.